Hanhnguyen21-sys/MyOfficeHours/README.txt

          - From Hour (e.g., 10:30)
          - To Hour (e.g., 11:30)
    Click "Save" or confirm the entry
+   Click "List All" to view all time slots

    To Add Courses:
        - Click the "Courses" tab